proofofputt/noonewillpayweb/Book_Resources/Book_Club_Workbooks/05_BOOM_AND_BUST_Workbook.md

 The Bubble Triangle framework gives us a diagnostic tool: if you see marketability + abundant money & credit + speculation, a bubble is forming.
 Under a Bitcoin standard, the "abundant money and credit" element cannot exist - Bitcoin's supply is fixed by mathematics, not manipulated by politicians.

-For participants in BookMark Breakfast, this book should crystallize why Bitcoin matters beyond "number go up."
+For participants in book club discussions, this book should crystallize why Bitcoin matters beyond "number go up."
 It's not just an investment - it's an exit from a system that has repeatedly destroyed wealth, created depressions, and even triggered world wars (Great Depression → WWII).

 The most powerful realization: **We're living through the biggest bubble in human history right now.** Global debt is at all-time highs, central banks have printed trillions since 2008, and the "money and credit" fuel for the bubble is more abundant than ever.
 The question isn't if the current system will bust - it's when, and whether you'll have an exit when it does.